Federated Class-Incremental Learning with Prompting: Experiments

 \subsubsection{Using ViT-B/16 Backbones for Baselines}

-The above results of baselines are based on ResNet-18 while our method uses ViT-B/16.
+The above results of baseliens are based on ResNet-18 while our method uses ViT-B/16.
 To ensure fairness and thoroughly validate the effectiveness of our method FCILPT, we replaced the backbones of baselines with ViT-B/16.
-Experimental results on three datasets are illustrated in Figure \ref{fig_4}, \ref{fig_5}, \ref{fig_6}.
-Due to page limits, more results are listed in tables in APPENDIX.
+Experimental results on three datasets are illustrated in Figs. \ref{fig_5}, \ref{fig_6}, \ref{fig_7}.
+As shown in Tab. \ref{tab:4}, \ref{tab:5}, \ref{tab:6}, the detailed average accuracy in each period of three incremental tasks on CIFAR-100 are presented.
 From these results, we can find that most baselines could perform better benefiting from using ViT-B/16 as backbones.
-Our proposed method could still achieve the best performance in most cases as FCILPT embeds different knowledge into the prompts while retaining knowledge from both old and new tasks, effectively addressing catastrophic forgetting problem.
+Our prposed method could still achieve the best performance in most cases as FCILPT embeds different knowledge into the prompts while retaining knowledge from both old and new tasks, effectively addressing catastrophic forgetting problem.

-To conclude, our method is effective to handle the practical and challenging federated class-incremental learning (FCIL) problem.
+To conclude, our method is effective to handle the the practical and challenging federated class-incremental learning (FCIL) problem.